fssa-batch3/sec_a_kishor.muruganandham__corejava_project_2/README.md

 - Add, Update, View, Delete,Search and List all Book.
 - Register, Login, Update, Delete User.
-- Borrow, Renew, Return and Check availability a Book.
+- Borrow, Renew, Return and Check availability of a Book.

 ### User Persona